 Bristol SU exists so that all students have the best possible time while they are at Bristol.
 As well as supporting student development through over 330 sports clubs and societies, you can contact the SU for advice and support on how to get the best outcome from university policies, processes and procedures.

-The SU will soon be launching the Care Leavers and Estranged Students Network.
+The SU Care Leavers and Estranged Students Network was set up by students in 2019.
+To find out more about the network, their events and support on offer or to join this free network please see the SU Groups Webpage.
 Networks are an exciting way for students to build communities and create change through collective action.
 They are representative bodies that can lead campaigns, hold forums and organise social events.